 STEPS TO BE TAKEN IF MATERIAL IS RELEASED OR SPILLED: CAUTION!
-High- pressure gas.
-Asphyxiant.
+High-pressure gas.
+This mixture is an asphyxiant.
 Lack of oxygen can kill.
 Evacuate all personnel from danger area.
-Use selfcontained breathing apparatus where needed.
-Shut off flow if you can do so without risk.
+Use self-contained breathing apparatus where needed.
+Shut off leak if you can do so without risk.
 Ventilate area or move cylinder to a well-ventilated area.
 Test for sufficient oxygen, especially in confined spaces, before allowing reentry.